-Pamela Ramsey Taylor: West Virginia Official Who Called Michelle Obama ‘Ape In Heels’ Fired, Rehired, Then Fired Againt
+Pamela Ramsey Taylor: West Virginia Official Who Called Michelle Obama ‘Ape In Heels’ Fired, Rehired, Then Fired Again

 “It has been brought to our attention that Pam Taylor has been reinstated with the Clay Development Corp.
 In light of recent events surrounding Ms. Taylor that made national media, it is incumbent on both the Bureau of Medical Services and the Bureau of Senior Services to receive specific assurances that no actions of discrimination/harassment will be conducted or viewed as acceptable practices within the work of environment for the Clay Development Corp.”

-Beane isn’t the only West Virginia state official to have been alarmed at Taylor’s purported reinstatement; it appears that the matter reached the Governor’s desk as well.
+Beane isn’t the only West Virginia state official to have been alarmed at Taylor’s purported reinstatement.
+It appears that the matter reached the Governor’s desk, as well.
 On Monday, West Virginia Governor Earl Ray Tomblin announced that he has been assured that Taylor will not be getting her old job back.

 “Following the state’s request for specific assurances that the CCDC is following anti-discrimination policies, we have been assured that Pamela Taylor has been removed from her position as CCDC director.”